rmaicle/latex-templates/guide-doc/01_introduction.md

 ### \LaTeX

-\textit{\LaTeX} or *LaTeX*  is a document preparation system created  by Leslie B. Lamport based on TeX to simplify TeX typesetting and is called the \LaTeX\space format (Lamport TeX).
+\textit{\LaTeX} or _LaTeX_  is a document preparation system created  by Leslie B. Lamport based on TeX to simplify TeX typesetting and is called the \LaTeX format (Lamport TeX).
 It is pronounced either as "Lah-tech" or "Lay-tech".

 In September 1984, Lamport released version 2.06a of the LaTeX macros.
 In August 1985, version 2.09 was released.
-LaTeX2e, also known as *The New Standard LaTeX* is the current version since it replaced version 2.09 in 1994[^latex-209].
+LaTeX2e, also known as _The New Standard LaTeX_ is the current version since it replaced version 2.09 in 1994[^latex-209].
 As of 2019, LaTeX3, which was started in the early 1990s, is a long-term research project to develop the next version of the LaTeX typesetting